jrg94/lisp-interpreter/DESIGN.md

 My Lisp interpreter implementation is based largely on [Lis.py][1].
 However, it is implemented in Java.

-## Classes
+## Files

-The core of the design is broken up into 6 classes.
+The core of the design is broken up into two parts: classes and enums.

+### Classes

+The following list contains all the classes used by the Lisp
+Interpreter:

 1. The interpreter
 2. Integer Atoms